Ahaan-S/lerno-submission/README.md

 ## Running Locally

 > **For judges:** Local setup is not the intended evaluation path.
-The app depends on a pre-populated Qdrant vector database containing all NCERT content (built by running the chunking and embedding pipeline on the source PDFs), a live Supabase project, and Vertex AI / Gemini API access.
+The app depends on a pre-existing Qdrant vector database containing all NCERT content (built by running the chunking and embedding pipeline on the source textbooks), a live Supabase project, and Vertex AI / Gemini API access.
 None of these can be set up in a few minutes.
 Use the live demo at https://lerno.in instead.

 For contributors or developers who want to run their own instance: